selsamman/amorphic/README.md

 ## Testing

-In order to run the tests, you will need to have the [Mocha](https://mochajs.org/) test framework installed.
+In order to run the tests for this repo, you will need to have the [Mocha](https://mochajs.org/) test framework installed.

     $ npm install -g mocha